 About Bob Crimmins

-Chronic Technology Entrepreneur, Philosophy Grad, Poker Instigator, Dad View all posts by Bob Crimmins
+Chronic Technology Entrepreneur, Investor, Philosophy Grad, Poker Instigator, Dad View all posts by Bob Crimmins

 This entry was posted on Tuesday, June 21st, 2011 at 10:52 PM and posted in Uncategorized.
 You can follow any responses to this entry through the RSS 2.0 feed.